 Yes, it is based on authentic Vietnamese recipes.

 This sauce is a must-try if you want to get the real spring roll experience!
 It has the perfect balance of nuttiness and saltiness with a hint of sweetness!

 Let me know in the comments if you try this recipe!

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I’d like to receive more tips & recipes from Full of Plants.

 - Heat the oil in a medium saucepan over medium heat.
 Once hot, add the minced shallots and garlic and sauté for about 2 minutes.

 - Next, add the hoisin sauce, peanut butter, water, and coconut milk if using.
 Let simmer over low-medium heat for another 2 minutes, whisking regularly to combine.

 - Remove from heat and let cool to room temperature.
 Transfer to small bowls, top with crushed peanuts and chopped chili to taste, and use as a dip for spring rolls.

-- This peanut dipping sauce will keep for up to 5 days in the refrigerator.
+- This peanut dipping sauce will stay in the refrigerator for up to 5 days.